 *Please note no changes to previous alert

-There remains a possible threat to lives and homes as a fire is approaching the area and conditions are changing.
+• There is a possible threat to lives and homes as a fire is in the area and conditions are changing.

 WHAT TO DO:

 • If you are not prepared or you plan to leave, leave now if the way is clear.

 • If you are well prepared and plan to actively defend your home, make final preparations now.

 • Do not rely on mains water pressure as it may be affected.
 If you have access to a water tank and plan to defend your home, start patrolling with your hose and put out spot fires.

 • If you are not at home, do not try to return as conditions in the area could be very dangerous.

 • Your safest option may be to visit family or friends who live away from the area.

 • If you live in Murray Hills Estate leave via Coolup East Road, Nicholson Road, then travel north to Pinjarra-Williams Road leaving in a westerly direction.